RyanKing77/powerShell-Docs.hu-hu/gallery/concepts/publishing-guidelines.md

         # A URL to the main website for this project.
         ProjectUri = 'https://github.com/powershell/powershell'

-Ha egy ProjectURI áll rendelkezésre, a PowerShell-galériából tartalmaz egy hivatkozást a projekt helyhez, az elem oldal bal oldalán.
+Ha egy ProjectURI áll rendelkezésre, a PowerShell-galériából tartalmaz egy hivatkozást a projekt webhelyére, a csomag lap bal oldalán.

 ## <a name="include-tests"></a>Tesztek belefoglalása